Pi Day 2013

 Move the angle slider to zero

-To the area of the polygon we can add up the area of the
+We could work out the area by adding up the area of the

 But lets try something else